 1 year full-time or part-time equivalent

-To complete the Graduate Diploma of Property, students must attain a total of 8 credit points of core units.
+To complete the Graduate Diploma of Property, students must attain a total of 8 credit points of core units, plus completion of the compulsory 0-credit point module, DAI001 Academic Integrity Module.
 Most units are equal to 1 credit point.

 *This unit was previously coded MMP722

 To be completed in the first trimester of study:-